 For example, Perrin and I were able to contact someone in our niche that we knew had a large email list and we simply asked them if they would tell their audience about our free Kindle book.
 They agreed.

 We asked this person to email their list when there was only 24 hours left before our book went to $0.99.
-We did that to drive up the free downloads on the last day, but to also get some sales for those people on the email list that missed the free download deadline.
+That was done to drive up the free downloads on the last day, but to also get some sales for those people on the email list that missed the free download deadline.

 We were clearly getting lots of free downloads before this email went out, but the last day was definitely our biggest free day.
 See this chart: